lamelyan/blog-hugo/content/about/index.md

 As a freshman in college, I was uncertain about my future path.
 Hearing about the potential demand for software developers, I opted for the Computer Science route.
 Initially challenging, I contemplated switching majors.

-However, for extra credit, I joined a project aiding a teacher in assembling a data capture and analysis system.
+However, for extra credit, I joined a project helping a professor build a basic data capture and analysis system.
-Though modest—a simple app with data entry forms and grids—it ignited my passion for software development.
+It was a simple app with data entry forms and grids, but it showed me how software could be used to solve real problems.
+That experience put things into perspective for me, and I stuck with it.

-Witnessing the practical application of my studies, I realized the ability to address real-world issues through technology.
-Since then, my focus has been on problem-solving through software.
+Since then, I’ve focused on solving problems through software.
-My career has spanned various industries, including Travel, Law, Technology, and Logistics.
-In these fields, I have developed software systems including ERP, CRM, Document Management, and automation tools.
+My career has taken me across industries like Travel, Law, Technology, and Logistics, where I’ve built systems including ERP, CRM, document management, and automation tools.